ftrackhq/ftrack-python/doc/example/timer.rst

 .. note::

-    Starting a timer when a timer is already running will result in an error.
+    Starting a timer when a timer is already running will raise in an exception.
-    Use the force parameter to overcome that issue.
+    Use the force parameter to automatically stop the running timer first.

     .. code-block:: python